-17) Verify that the large blue key is showing the modulation connectors corresponding to the Main section (in the example below LR A, that is the LEFT A and RIGHT A connectors) and the reserve section Res. (in the example, the MPX B connector).
-Also verify the desired input is currently selected next to "on air" (in the example, Main) and that the modulation changeover is enabled/disabled according to the user's needs (in the example, On = ebabled).
+17) Verify that the large blue key is showing the modulation connectors corresponding to the Main section (in the example below MPX, i.e. the MPX connector) and the reserve section Res. (in the example, the AES connector).
+Also verify the desired input is currently selected next to On Air (in the example, Main) and that the modulation changeover Chg.Over is enabled/disabled according to the user's needs (in the example, Off = disabled).

-Chg .over :On Main:LR A On Air :Main Res.:MPX B
+Chg.Ov er:Off Main:MPX On Air :Main Res.:AES